 Cordaid, REJA and YELI-Burundi will establish an integrated team to implement the project.
 Within that integrated structure, Cordaid will fulfil administrative responsibilities toward UNPBF, lead implementation of the data collection process, produce training modules, and deliver technical assistance and quality assurance to REJA and YELI-Burundi as needed.
-The training modules will first be validated by stakeholders including the Ministry of Youth and Sport.
 As an international NGO with significant expertise in peacebuilding, conflict prevention and social cohesion, Cordaid will bring its technical expertise on thematically-relevant knowledge development and lobby and advocacy.
 Cordaid will also implement coordination of advocacy activities with the UN and the international community.